Pers8/Pers8/README.md

 ---

 ## About
-I'm a Computer Engineering student at **Concordia University** passionate about math, machine learning, data science, software engineering and front-end development
+I'm a Computer Engineering student at **Concordia University** passionate about math, machine learning, data science, software engineering and front-end development.

 Currently, I’m focusing on:
 - **Machine Learning & Data Science**